What to expect on Sundays

-Worship is at 9:30 am and is usually about 45 minutes long.
-During this time of pandemic, please follow all covid safety guidelines that may be in place, such as mask-wearing, and "compassionate" distancing out of love and concern for our neighbors.
+Worship is at 9:30 am and is usually about an hour long.
+During this time of continued pandemic, please follow any covid safety guidelines that may be in place, such as mask-wearing, and "compassionate" distancing out of love and concern for our neighbors.

 We would love to see you for in-person worship at church, but understand if you are staying away until you feel safe to come in.
 We do ask that you come in-person ONLY if you are not experiencing any signs of illness (because love and concern for our neighbors also means not spreading illness).

 If you aren't here in-person, you can be a part of worship online on our YouTube channel.